binbalenci/chatchat/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/binhbui411/ChatChat-iOSApp>.
+Bug reports and pull requests are welcome.